 The following documentation must be uploaded electronically:

-- Updated CV with a list of publications (if applicable).
+- Updated CV with the list of publications (if any).

-- Applicants who are required to document their English proficiency must submit their English language certificates (see above).
+- Required English language certificates (see above).
 These can be emailed after the application deadline.

 The applicant is fully responsible for submitting complete digital documentation before the closing date.
 All documentation must be available in English or in a Scandinavian language.

 - Associate Professor Daniel Romero, tel. +47 37 23 31 96, e-mail [email protected]